damianStrojek/damianStrojek/README.md

 🥅 Currently in the process of obtaining OSED.

-🎃 Proud owner of eJPT, AZ-900, SC-900, CompTIA Security+, and OSCP.
+🎃 Proud owner of eJPT, AZ-900, SC-900, CompTIA Security+, OSCP, and OSED.

 ⚡ Facts: I spent around 6000 hours in Counter Strike and I am an amateur powerlifter.